 In The Blood King, sequel to The Summoner, Tris Drayke races against time to gain the skills he needs to challenge his half-brother Jared for the throne of Margolan and defeat the dark mage Arontala before the Obsidian King can be loosed from the abyss.
 Pursued by assassins and caught in a dangerous web of intrigue, Tris’ greatest danger is his own magic.
 The fate of his kingdom, his lady and his soul hang in the balance.
 As Margolan plunges into darkness under the yoke of a tyrant, Tris leads an unlikely insurrection, knowing that if he fails, death will be the least of his worries.
 Betrayed by the living, Tris finds staunch allies among the dead and undead.
 As the truce unravels between mortals and vampires, angry ghosts demand their revenge, and the Sisterhood of mages lacks the power to intervene.
 The battle for the throne of Margolan and the freedom of the Winter Kingdoms rests on Tris Drayke’s magic—and his ability to control the powerful forces aligning against Jared and Arontala.
 Like a storm on the horizon, war is coming—but can Tris control what has been put into motion, or will his battle for the crown bring a greater darkness?

 Note: Due to changes with the publisher, the ebook version of The Blood King is temporarily unavailable.
-It will be returning under the SOL Publishing imprint this fall.
+It will be returning under the SOL Publishing imprint soon.